 Even after the basic remedies, the problem may still exist.
 In that case, you have to get your iPad to Apple iCare.
 Before that, try to find out why this issue occurs and what you can afford to do to resolve it.

-Why Does Your iPad Keep Turning Off By Itself?
+Part 1.
+Why Does Your iPad Keep Turning Off by Itself?

 There could be numerous causes behind why your iPad keeps shutting down.
 If your iPad iPad keeps shutting down, then it's probably caused by after effect of damaged storage, which is the main reason.

 Your iPad sets itself to a sandbox when iOS tries to recover something from the damaged memory.
 It's a safety feature that Apple has decided to implement into their devices.